 - names and contacts of all the participating organisations involved in the project;

 - role and responsibilities of each participating organisation; division of the EU grant (according to the above responsibilities);

 - modalities of payments and budget transfers among participating organisations.

 European Health Insurance Card

 If applicable, it is strongly recommended that young people and youth workers taking part in youth mobility projects are in possession of a European Health Insurance Card.
-This is a free card that gives access to medically necessary, state-provided healthcare during a temporary stay in any of the 28 EU countries, Iceland, Liechtenstein and Norway, under the same conditions and at the same cost (free in some countries) as people insured in that country.
+This is a free card that gives access to medically necessary, state-provided healthcare during a temporary stay in any of the 27 EU countries, Iceland, Liechtenstein, Norway and the UK under the same conditions and at the same cost (free in some countries) as people insured in that country.
 More information on the card and on how to obtain it is available at http://ec.europa.eu/social/main.jsp?catId=559.

 All participants in a Youth Exchange must be insured against the risks linked to their participation in these activities.
 The Erasmus+ Programme does not define a unique format of insurance, nor does it recommend specific insurance companies.
 The Programme leaves it up to participating organisations to seek the most suitable insurance policy according to the type of activity carried out and to the insurance formats available at national level.
 Furthermore, it is not necessary to stipulate a project-specific insurance, if the participants are already covered by insurance policies previously stipulated by themselves or the participating organisations.
 In any circumstances, the following areas must be covered: third party liability for youth leaders (including, wherever appropriate, professional indemnity or insurance for responsibility); accident and serious illness (including permanent or temporary incapacity); death (including repatriation in case of activities carried out abroad); wherever relevant, medical assistance, including after care and special insurance for particular circumstances such as outdoor activities.